cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 **uWGSI:** An application server that connects to Nginx.
 In our tutorial we're using it to run a simple Python app that generates the demo page. <https://uwsgi-docs.readthedocs.org/en/latest/>

+## Image Repositories
+Docker provides the Docker Hub service to host and build images.
+Users create Docker images and push them to Hub for others to use and expand on.
+Hub also allows for automated builds.
+Automated builds link to a repo (GitHub or Bitbucket) and build an image on Hub servers using files from the repo automatically when you push to the repo.

+Images fulfill different needs and workflows.
+System images are useful to build off or provide an environment to work in.
+Processing type images take input files and produce processed output files.
+One-off images run some predetermined task and generate a result or success message.
+We'll look at specific examples below.

+### System Images

+### Processing Images

+### One-Off Images

 ## CGroups and Namespaces
 Being one of the leaders in the container-based world, Docker often takes advantage of several features belonging to the Linux kernel as a means to better its service.
 In particular, Docker's use of control groups (cgroups) and namespaces and how each play a role in resource management and security cannot be overlooked.
 In order to understand what Docker provides through these features, one must first understand what they accomplish individually.